BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 ![San Diego Performance European Home](./sdpeuro.png)

 The first thing we can say is that the site neglects both owner and user needs and goals.
-The few images that appear show only cars out of frame.
+The fewer images that appear shows only cars out of frame.
 If we saw the images in isolation, it would be difficult to associate them with a workshop.
 There are no tools, workers, or anything to indicate that it is a workshop, rather they give the idea of being a private collection.

-It doesn't communicate its corporate identity and it gives flat and ambiguous message.
+It gives flat and ambiguous message.
 Nor does it attract customers or increase its sales, there are no calls to action, integration with social networks or offers section.
-From user's perspective, we cannot get to know the workshop, its values, or its identity.
-We also do not have access to offers or discounts.
+From user's perspective, we cannot get to know the workshop, its values, or its identity and we don't have access to offers or discounts.
 We are given traditional contact information (address and phone) so we do not have any modern way of contacting the workshop and we do not have relevant information to compare their services with others.

-From content perspective, they have neglected practically all the objectives for which this site is meant to exist, but there is still more, because there are serious design errors.
+From content perspective, they have neglected practically all main intentions why this site is meant to exist.
+But this isn't enought to explain why this website looks bad.
+There's a lot to discuss related to it's design.

 ### Why does it look messy?

-One of the first things I think when entering the website is disorder.
+One of the first things that I think when I'm at this website is disorder.
 The principle of direction and dominance give us tools to understand what is happening:

 > #### Dominance
 >